KerenOmari-Baah/Fishing-Compliance/README.md

 ### Authors

-**Lawrence Asamoah Osei**
+**Lawrence Asamoah Osei**,
-**Jennifer Yayra Atimpo**
+**Jennifer Yayra Atimpo**,
-**Keren Omari-Baah**
+**Keren Omari-Baah** and
-**William Kwasi Akore9**
+**William Kwasi Akore9**.

 ### Acknowledgments

-Special thanks to my project supervisor,Dr. Kwame Agyekumhene , for his invaluable guidance and support throughout this project.
+Special thanks to my project supervisor,**Dr. Kwame Agyekumhene** , for his invaluable guidance and support throughout this project.
 His expertise and insights have been crucial in the successful completion and quality of this research.